Running a Design Sprint (Google Design Sprints)

 Thursday - Build the prototype day

 This is where you'll build the prototype...
-It doesn't need to be real, It can be knocked up in powerpoint or look at some of the web tools that allow you to very easily build prototypes - Assuming you're building a IT system and not a physical product.
-If you are building a physical product look at adapting what you already have or make a flyer for the product.
+It doesn't need to be real, It can be created in powerpoint or look at some of the web tools that allow you to very easily build prototypes (Marvel) or Sketch - Assuming you're building a IT system and not a physical product.
+If you are building a physical product look at adapting what you already have or make a flyer or other marketing material for the product.

 Each session on the Friday needs to last around an hour (hopefully less) - That will include opening up the interview, setting the scene, demonstration of the prototype (15mins max) and interviewing the customer afterwards as well as writing up any notes etc.

-This is where you get existing customers or your target potential customers and test the prototype out.
+This is where existing customers or new potential customers will test the prototype.

 It's important this is done 1-on-1 - No focus groups (They don't work!)

 A few words of advice....
 Don't use friends, family or even 'tame' users!
-You're looking for genuine results.
+You're looking for genuine results and feedback.

 You need to have around 5 customers booked in for Friday - Any less and it's hard to reach firm conclusions...
 However you probably don't want too many more either.
 I once ran a session where we had 7 customers lined up....
 And it was probably two, too many!